 Al Hudood, satire as an antidote to censorship

-Al Hudood is a satirical and offbeat Jordanian newspaper.
-A media oddity, it is primarily a means of subverting political prohibitions and pushing the boundaries of freedom of expression.
-Meeting with Lo’ai Hazem, cartoonist and journalist at the newspaper.
+Al Hudood is a satirical Jordanian newspaper.
+This media oddity is primarily a means of subverting political prohibitions and pushing the boundaries of freedom of expression.

-It was in 2013 that the young Jordanian entrepreneur, Isam Uraiqat, decided to launch Al Hudood, a parody news outlet similar to The Onion in the United States, which covers politics and society from a deliberately irreverent angle.
-This has been so successful that, in just a few short years, it has managed to establish itself as a credible alternative newspaper among young people who have lost confidence in the traditional media in the wake of the Arab Spring.
+In just a few short years, it has managed to establish itself as a credible alternative newspaper among young people who have lost confidence in the mainstream media since the Arab Spring.

-Two years ago, Al Hudood decided to take things a step further by training journalists in satirical style by offering a five-day training course, delivered in partnership with CFI, and open to young Jordanians eager to discover the basics of satire.
-A course which, although only offered in Jordan for the moment, could be extended to other countries in the Arab world in order to build a new generation of cartoonists.
+Two years ago, Al Hudood decided to take things a step further by training journalists in satire.
+This consisted of a five-day training course, delivered in partnership with CFI and open to young people eager to discover the basics of satire.
+Although only available in Jordan for now, the course could be extended to other countries in the Arab world to train a whole new generation of satirical cartoonists.

 Through the testimonies, portraits of journalists and the human adventures of our series Aswat Jadida ("New Voices", in Arabic), discover ten years of support for media development in the Arab world.